voxpupuli/puppet-icinga2/README.md

 Either `present` or `absent`.
 Defines if the feature `livestatus` should be enabled.
 Defaults to `present`.

 ##### `socket_type`
 Specifies the socket type.
 Can be either 'tcp' or 'unix'.
-Defaults to 'unix'
+Icinga defaults to 'unix'

 ##### `bind_host`
 IP address to listen for connections.
 Only valid when socket_type is `tcp`.
-Defaults to `127.0.0.1`
+Icinga defaults to `127.0.0.1`

 ##### `bind_port`
 Port to listen for connections.
 Only valid when socket_type is `tcp`.
-Defaults to `6558`
+Icinga defaults to `6558`

 ##### `socket_path`
 Specifies the path to the UNIX socket file.
 Only valid when socket_type is `unix`.
 Default depends on platform: